Temporal and probabilistic comparisons of epidemic interventions: Interventions

 \section{Interventions}

+With an understanding of how the transmission process of this framework operates, we now aim to take individuals out of this process via intervention strategies.
+It is important to remember that we assume a node infected in generation $g$ infects nodes that are mapped to be in generation $g+1$.
+If an intervention strategy is implemented during a generation, it is assumed it would occur immediately at the start of that generation.
+Intervention strategies directly alter the numerical value of Eq. (\ref{eq:transmission-expansion}), then Eq. (\ref{eq:totalInfectionsInG}) is recalculated to update the probability of having $s$ cumulative infections and $m$ active cases.
 The variables $q_g$ and $V_g$ that appear in Eq.\ (\ref{eq:transmission-expansion}), via \(t_g\) in Eq.\ (\ref{eq:tg}) and \(w_g\) in Eq.\ (\ref{eq:wg}), correspond with one of two types of intervention strategies.
 Respectively, the two types of strategies are: 1) Uniform or random interventions, where proportions of the population are not susceptible to the disease.
 2) Network interventions, which pertain to altering the degree distributions, such as targeted vaccination.
 When no network interventions are imposed on the system, $q_{g}$ is kept consistent across all generations, after it is derived from the original excess degree distribution.
 Conversely, the value of $V_{g}$ is kept at zero for all generations when there is a targeted intervention, since contacts around targeted vaccination are removed in $q_g$ and no contacts can then lead to vaccinated nodes in this scenario.
 Here we focus on uniform interventions and network interventions, along with comparing them.